Large format concept offers efficient, exciting experience

 Armstrong Flooring, Inc. flooring

-King Retail Solutions fabrication of graphics and signage, in-store graphics, in-store signage
+King Retail Solutions fabrication of graphics and signage, in-store signage & graphics

 CAREFULLY COMBINING DIFFERENT STORES-WITHIN-A-STORE, THIS DESIGN DELIVERS THE BRAND’S LARGEST CONCEPT EVER within a colorful, easy-to-maneuver setting that’s exciting, energetic, and efficient.